infews/ddt_ruby_springs/doc/bdd_presentation.md

 ![original](img/bt_keys.png)

+^ Well, it turns out...

 ---

-> Future you is a valid persona
+> "Future you" is a valid persona

 ---